-What is a TIN?
 Tax Information Network (TIN) is an initiative made by Income Tax Department of India to modernise the current system for collection, processing, monitoring and accounting of direct taxes using information technology.
 It is a repository of Tax related information from across the country.
 It is a unique eleven-digit registration number used for identification of dealers registered under VAT.

 TIN number registration is required for Manufacturers, Traders, ,Exporters and Dealers.
 When new registration is undertaken under VAT or Central Sales Tax a new TIN will be allotted under registration number.
 The TIN number should appear on all Quotations/Orders/Invoices by both Sending Company and Receiving Company.

 You can apply for this number online or visit one of the governments many facilitation centres across the country and submit this form.
 Visit this link to find the one closest to you.